silaspe/maths/docs/rand.md

 .

+I hope you have a good Tuesday and St. Martin's day!

+.

-I hope you have a good Tuesday!
+I hope you have a good Wednesday!